 – The Birth certificate of the person who has died

 – The Marriage or civil partnership certificate of the person who has died (if applicable)

-Once the Registrar has the required information and documents, they will issue the following certificates which you will need to start arranging the funeral.
-You can instruct a funeral director prior to receiving these documents:
+Once the Registrar has the required information and documents, they will issue the following certificates which means you can start arranging the funeral:

 This certificate is free of charge and needs to be given to the funeral director as soon as possible as it gives permission for the person who has died to be buried or cremated.
 If the coroner is involved, this certificate may not be issued but instead a separate certificate sent directly to the funeral director.

-- Certificate of Registration of Death (36/BD8) – also known as the ‘white form’
+Certificate of Registration of Death BD8 – also known as the ‘white form’